Transcript

 Therefore, it is possible that the result of gain harvesting can be low or even no taxes on gains now AND lower future taxation on subsequent gains.

-Strategically, gain harvesting is similar to other income acceleration strategies like a Roth conversion.
+Strategically, gain harvesting is similar to other income acceleration strategies, like a Roth conversion.
 You may pay some tax now to avoid more taxes later.
-As such, we consider gain harvesting when a client is temporarily in a low tax bracket such as when in between jobs.
-This strategy can also be utilized for children with assets of their own or in certain types of accounts such as custodial accounts.
+As such, we consider gain harvesting when a client is temporarily in a low tax bracket, such as when in between jobs.
+This strategy can also be utilized for children with assets of their own or in certain types of accounts, such as custodial accounts.

 Gain harvesting can sometimes make sense for retirees before Required Minimum Distributions (RMDs) begin because clients can be in a lower tax bracket today than they will be when RMDs begin.
 However, that is also when Roth conversions become attractive.
 How do you decide which is most advantageous?
 We run what is essentially a mock tax return to project various scenarios and compare the results to our client’s goals and priorities.